nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Jbatch.rst

 The following is configured in the initial setup of JSR352-compliant batch project:

 * Generate a JSR352-compliant batch project
-* Operation check of the JSR352-compliant batch project
+* Confirm communications of the JSR352-compliant batch project

 Overview of the generated project